 Raised in a Barn is a local rustic furniture store that recovers and repurposes old Colorado barns to make beautiful, authentic barn wood furniture pieces.
 CSK’s Grill is a Greeley food truck and catering service that offers genuine Texas-style, mesquite smoked BBQ items.

 Both businesses are in industries well suited for folks with checkered pasts looking to make a positive change.
-Furniture building and food service positions also provide our members the perfect opportunity to learn skilled trade experiences capable of being used for future jobs.
+Furniture building and food service positions also provide our members with the perfect opportunity to learn skilled trade experiences capable of being used for future jobs.

 We understand it takes more than just good work opportunities to turn lives around.
 Click here to read more about the other services and resources we offer our members.
 Or visit The Rock Found online to get a more thorough understanding of who we are and what we do.